-Helpful Tips for New Freshman:
+Helpful Tips for Academic Success:

 - Attend every class when you are not traveling with your team. - Carefully review each syllabus on the day that you receive it to locate contact info, test dates, submission guidelines, etc. - Check iLearn daily and read all information posted, including syllabi and supplemental class notes.
 Look at the "buttons" for content, quizzes, drop box, etc. Constantly be on the lookout for added info. - Check your TTU email daily. - See your primary advisor and your athletic advisors when you need help. - Communicate frequently with your instructors, especially if you are being challenged academically. - Study every day for your classes. - Form study groups. - Visit your professors and graduate assistants during their office hours. - Ask a member of the Athletic Academic Advising staff for tutoring assistance when you begin to feel you are getting behind in a course.
-Earlier is better. - Visit the Tutoring Labs often. - Represent TTU Athletics with integrity and pride.
+Earlier is better. - Visit the Tutoring Labs often.